 The company maintains offices in Anchorage, Alaska; Denver, Colorado; and Midland, Texas.
 In Texas it has operations in the liquid-rich Eagle Ford Shale, Hugoton, and West Panhandle fields; and the Raton gas field; and the Spraberry oil field.

-In 2013 Pioneer Natural Resources drilled 1,850 gross (1,655 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4.8 billion).
+The company has only one reportable operating segment -- oil and gas exploration and production.
+In 2014 Pioneer Natural Resources drilled 1,423 gross (1,242 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4.9 billion).

 Sales and Marketing

-In 2013 Plains Marketing accounted for 26% of Pioneer Natural Resources' revenues; Enterprise Products Partners, 12%; and Occidental Energy Marketing, 12%.
+In 2014 Plains Marketing accounted for 24% of Pioneer Natural Resources' revenues; Occidental Energy Marketing, 13%; and Enterprise Products Partners, 11%.

 Securing funding to expand its drilling program, and to pay down debt, in 2014 the company sold its Hugoton field assets in Kansas to Linn Energy for $340 million.
 That year, Pioneer Natural Resources also sold its Alaska subsidiary to Caelus Energy Alaska LLC for $300 million.